Skip to main content

 Lump Sum vs. Annuity: Tax Differences

-The choice between a lump sum and annuity payout has significant tax implications:
+The choice between a lump sum and annuity payout has real tax consequences that can add up to hundreds of thousands of dollars:

 Lump sum: The entire prize (minus the cash value discount) is taxed in a single year.
 For a large jackpot, this almost guarantees you pay the top 37% federal rate on the vast majority of the prize.
 Your effective tax rate is highest because the full amount stacks on top of any other income you earned that year.